Warm-up act - The Lily Foundation

 Jenny Dixon is a personal trainer and running coach at Fit4LIfe, who is kindly donating her time and expertise to The Lily Foundation.
 Look out for Jenny's training tips in the Lily newsletter, Twitter and Facebook.

 Training for a Lily fundraising event is a great way to get fit without paying expensive gym fees!
-Sign-up is free, and we have places available at some of the UK's most popular runs, rides and obstacle courses.
-To find out more visit our events page.
+Signing up is free, and we have places available at some of the UK's most popular charity runs, rides and obstacle courses.
+To find out more about the challenges available and join the fight against mitochondrial disease, visit our events page.

 Coming soon...